 I am interested in supervising any aspect of English social and economic history, especially of the period, c.
 1250-1540.
 My particular research interests centre upon later medieval business and domestic and international commerce, particularly the use of credit to finance later medieval trade.
 I have also written on economic recession in fifteenth-century England.
 I also have research interests in medieval urban society, with particular reference to medieval urban courts, I have also written on and supervise PhDs on women and work in the later middle ages.
 I also research crafts and industry, particularly coal mining, in the Sherwood region, in the medieval period.

 All of my teaching reflects my research interests and has grown directly out of my research and publications.
-In the second year I teach Plague, famine and flood: crisis and change in English… read more
+I contribute lectures and seminars to the first-year medieval module, Making the Middle… read more

 My research focuses on the English society and its economy in the later Middle Ages.
 Much of my work so far has concentrated upon medieval towns and their economies.
 My second monograph, entitled… read more

 RICHARD GODDARD and GEORGE SMALLEY, 2024.
 Economics and the cult of death in late medieval England: The guild of St. George in Nottingham, 1459-1546 Midland History.
 (In Press.)